Naadiyaar/naadiyaar_blog/content/posts/software-engineering/software-and-software-engineering.md

 Build what you modeled.
 It involves both generating and testing code.

 - **Deployment**
-Software as an entity, must be delivred to customer and receive feedback.
+Software as an entity, must be delivered to customer and receive feedback.

 These can be used for any kind of software project.
 These activities repeats and each complete repeat produces a *software increment*.